pjpangilinan/GADAPC-GADAC/README.md

 ## Plan Phase

-* Who are your stakeholders for this project? <br>
+* Who are your stakeholders for this project? <br><br>
-  Salifort Motors’ HR department, Senior leadership and management teams, Current employees
+  Salifort Motors’ HR department, Senior leadership and management teams, Current employees <br>
 * What are you trying to solve or accomplish? <br>
 * What are your initial observations when you explore the data? <br>
 * What resources do you find yourself using as you complete this stage?
 (Make sure to include the links.) <br>